bjss-data-academy/data-engineering-fundamentals/star-schema.md

 ## Features of the Star Schema

+Star Schema use the following techniques to support fast, flexible queries:

 - Consists of a central _Fact_ in a _Fact Table_
 - Facts are surrounded by _Dimensions_ in _Dimension Tables_
 - _Denormalised_: No complex multi-table joins